 The Biggest Surprise: Crime and Punishment (Fyodor Dostoyevsky)

 Crime and Punishment ended up on The List almost as a joke: my husband suggested it, never believing for a second that I would actually read it.
 In fact, I didn’t even believe that I would actually read it!
 I thought this Russian classic was for pretentious losers who name-drop at parties and wear fedoras inside.
 And then I had to eat my fucking words, because I did read it and I loved it!
 Raskolnikov is (and I know I probably shouldn’t say this about a literal axe-murderer, but whatever) so damn relatable, a bundle of nerves slowly unravelling in 19th century St Petersburg, and it’s so readable I would have totally believed it was a contemporary historical novel.
 I said as much in my review.
 Don’t believe me?
 Get it and see for yourself.

 And there we have it!
 Of course, many thanks go to all of you who have stuck with me for the last year and a bit; I can’t wait to see what adventures we go on as we cruise through to the finish 😉 And my question for all of you today: what have been YOUR favourites so far in the Keeping Up With The Penguins project?
 Let me know in the comments (or tell me over at KUWTP on Facebook)!

 I’d love to keep on Keeping Up With The Penguins, and find more wonderful recommended reads to bring to you!
-If you’d like to help, you can donate – any amount you like – through the button below.
+If you’d like to help, you can tip – any amount you like – through the banner below.
 Thanks a million!